AdobeDocs/dynamic-media-classic.en/help/using/quick-start-video.md

 ## 2. Preview videos in a video viewer

-To see how a video plays for end users on a desktop, your website, or on a mobile device, select the video in the Browse Panel.
+To see how a video plays for end users on a desktop, your website, or on a mobile device, select the video in the Browse panel.
 Then select **[!UICONTROL Preview]**.

 See [Preview videos in a video viewer](previewing-videos-video-viewer.md#previewing_videos_in_a_video_viewer).